BenHighsted/COSC345/README.md

 List of changes before Beta release:

--Increase size of window?

--Animate sprites shooting up (and make a sound each time they are shot?
-I had a good idea for this -B).
+-Create images for the text?
+Definitley for the title, maybe for other parts?
+Could actually shorten the amount of lines!!

+-Fix up collision detection

 -Add music.

--Make fireballs not overlap.

 -Make random generation with fireballs and walls actually random (currently they are the artificial random).
+(Not sure if this is nessasary at this point)

 -Change walls a bit to make it a more interesting stage.
 Thinking rather than just moving in the walls randomly, we should have a set of pre-determined stages which it randomly selects on of.

--Add difficulties.

 -Fix instructions on how to set up librarys.